bdavidson16/bdavidson16/README.md

 # Welcome to my *Data Analyst Portfolio!*

 👋 Hi, I’m a new graduate pursuing a career in Data Analytics/Science.
-I have a certification in Google Data Analytics and have complete numerous SQL, Python, R, and Power BI Projects.
+I have a certification in Google Data Analytics and have completed numerous SQL, Python, R, and Power BI Projects.

 ☕ I’m interested in hiking, travelling, and reading.